How to Say Goodbye to Boring, Rubbery Chicken Breast!

 Whatever your personal opinion might be, let’s face it: chicken breast is one of the most popular proteins...However, it’s maybe also the most confusing and wrongly cooked one and has more of a reputation for being healthy than delicious, a status that may have inspired Julia Moskin’s words for NYT Cooking: “Finding a higher purpose for boneless, skinless chicken breasts is a lifelong mission.”

-One easy solution is to start shopping for skin-on and bone-in chicken breasts, as the skin adds fat which prevents the protein from drying out.
+One easy solution is to start shopping for skin-on and bone-in, as the skin adds fat which prevents the protein from drying out.
 But in reality what we encounter more often is boneless and skinless chicken breast (BSCB).
 Luckily, you are not in this fight alone.

 1. Safety first: Is your chicken breast cooked?